introlab/rendezvous/README.md

     $ ./configure
     $ sudo make install

+10- Install ODAS, follow the steps in the wiki: https://github.com/introlab/odas/wiki/Installation

-10- Generate the python ui with:
+11- Generate the python ui with:

     $ python setup.py build_ui

-11- build the c++ code and its dependencies use :
+12- build the c++ code and its dependencies use :

     $ make